Canadian Food: Top 25 Traditional Dishes You Need To Try

 What is Canada’s national dish?

 Deliciously heartwarming, with its combination of French fries, cheese curds and brown gravy, Poutine is known as Canada’s national dish.
 According to The Canadian Encyclopedia, poutine made its debut in rural Quebec snack bars during the late 1950s.
 The pronunciation of the word varies across Canada, with those in Quebec saying “poo-tin” while others outside the province often pronounce it as “poo-teen.”
 The origins of poutine are just as uncertain, with multiple individuals claiming that they were the ones who created this iconic dish.
-Whatever its origins, despite not being haute cuisine Poutine is a seriously tasty Canadian food that makes an appearance on many a restaurant menu.
+Whatever its origins, despite not being haute cuisine, when asked what is the most popular food in Canada?
+The answer is always Poutine, a seriously tasty Canadian food that makes an appearance on many a restaurant menu.

 Is Canadian food like American food?